Eyesore123/portfolio-videos/README.md

 ### `update-videos-json.mjs`

 - update-videos-json.mjs file is used to check the videos and thumbnails that are stored inside the public folder to see if they match with the json data.
 - It outputs the report 'update-report.txt' and gives a new file called 'videos-merged.json', which can be used to paste the new values of new videos into the videos.json.
-Reduces manual work, but doesn't remove it as the video desciptions etc. still need to be typed manually
+Reduces manual work, but doesn't remove it as the video descriptions etc. still need to be typed manually

 - Used only in local testing and development.